-The sad truth… If you have ever tried to create an online course before you were likely met with failure.
+The sad truth… If you have ever made an attempt at online course creation before then you were likely met with failure.

 You likely found that it ended up costing you more money than you ever thought.
 Perhaps you got all the way to the end and realized that you had ZERO ideas on how to sell it.